 Do I get a PAL Card?

-The majority of IPAF MEWP, MCWP and Hoist courses, if passed, will qualify you for a Powered Access Licence (PAL Card), which is globally recognised and proof that you have been trained to the highest standard.
-Your PAL Card lasts for five years.
+The majority of IPAF MEWP, MCWP and Construction Hoist courses, if passed, will qualify you for a Powered Access Licence (PAL Card), which is globally recognised and proof that you have been trained to the highest standard.
+Your PAL Card lasts for five years (dependent on your country/regions regulations).